 R491-1.
-Purpose: To clarify the role of the State Board of Regents, that of the institutional Boards of Trustees and of the institutional Presidents with respect to Research Parks at Utah’s research universities
+Purpose: To clarify the role of the Board of Higher Education, that of the institutional Boards of Trustees and of the institutional Presidents with respect to Research Parks at Utah’s research universities

 2.1.
 Utah Code Title 53B, Chapter 17, Part 5 (University of Utah Research Park)

 2.2.
 Utah Code §53B-18-501 (Utah State University: Nonprofit Corporations or Foundations)

 2.3.
 Utah Code §53B-2-104 (Institutional Board of Trustees)